-Serving his second-term as King County Executive, Dow Constantine leads one of the largest regional governments in the United States.
+Serving his third-term as King County Executive, Dow Constantine leads one of the largest regional governments in the United States.
 His priority is that every person be able to thrive, be economically secure, and contribute to the life of our community.

 He is focused on meeting two of the greatest generational challenges of our time: building equity and opportunity, and confronting climate change.
 Guiding every initiative is the goal of becoming the most forward looking, best run government in the nation.